Venice–Inglewood Line

-The Venice–Inglewood Line is a former Pacific Electric interurban railway line in Los Angeles County, California.
-Service was very sparse, providing a suburban route between Venice and Inglewood.
+The Venice–Inglewood Line is a former railway line in Los Angeles County, California.
+The route was established by the Atchison, Topeka and Santa Fe Railway in 1887 before eventually being absorbed into the Pacific Electric interurban railway system.
+Service under electrification was very sparse, providing a suburban route between Venice and Inglewood.

 History

 California Central

 The branch line was built by the Atchison, Topeka and Santa Fe Railway, opening in June 1887 from Inglewood to Port Ballona (on the site of today’s Playa del Rey).

 Santa Fe and Santa Monica

 The oceanside terminal was moved to Ocean Park, under the April 4, 1892 charter of the Santa Fe and Santa Monica "to build from a point at or near 'Mesmer Station' on line of Southern California Railway Company between Inglewood and Ballona, Los Angeles County, to Town of Santa Monica."

 Los Angeles Pacific & Pacific Electric

 The route was acquired by the Los Angeles Pacific Railroad on March 21, 1902, and was shortly after electrified for service by that October.
 Service was limited to a single daily car.
 After Pacific Electric absorbed the company in 1911, service consisted of a single round trip mixed train (combined passenger and freight) daily except Sunday, when additional trains were run.
 Passenger trips ended after September 13, 1928.
+A single early morning westbound trip of the Venice Short Line to Redondo Beach was routed to Alla between 1936 and 1940.